CiscoDevNet/webexcc-digital-channels/Webex Connect Flows/v3.0/Sample/Bot Flows/README.md

 Apart from this, you will require:

 1. A Webex Connect tenant with bot builder app, WxCC nodes, and Facebook channel enabled
 2. A Facebook app in connect
     * This will require a Facebook page with a ‘Send message’ button.
 Once you have your page ready, you can create a Facebook app in the ‘Apps’ screen in connect.
 Refer to the Webex Connect documentation for more information.
 3. Task bot in the bot builder
     * A Task bot with desired intents and response template keys should be created in the bot builder app.
 This will create an imibot integration in connect that can be selected from a dropdown in the Task bot node.
     * The Task bot should be trained and made live for the bot responses to reach the Facebook page.
     * Refer to the Webex Connect documentation for steps to create your first Task bot - https://help.imiconnect.io/docs/task-bots.
 4. For more details on sheet2api APIs, refer to https://sheet2api.com/documentation
+5. You must fill the appId in the Custom Variables section of flow .